Christina Saj

 Christina Saj (/saɪ/; Ukrainian: Христина Сай; born 1967) is a Ukrainian American artist living and working in New Jersey.
-She is best known for her paintings bridging traditional Byzantine iconography and contemporary art.
-She has created icons in the modern vernacular, that are neither pastiche, nor nostalgic reference, but rather a meant religious symbol.
+She is known for her paintings bridging traditional Byzantine iconography and contemporary art.
+She has created icons in the modern vernacular.

 Biography

-Christina Saj is a first generation American, whose family emigrated to the US after World War II from Ternopil, Ukraine.
+Christina Saj is a first generation American, whose family immigrated to the US after World War II from Ternopil, Ukraine.
 Saj was born in Syracuse, New York and grew up in Montclair, New Jersey, where she returned after completing her undergraduate and graduate studies.

 Education and early career

 Saj earned a BA in Fine Art in 1988 from Sarah Lawrence College in Bronxville NY, followed by an MFA in Painting from the Milton Avery Graduate School of the Arts at Bard College, Annandale on Hudson in 1992; she also studied Byzantine Art History at Wadham College, Oxford University, and spent time at SACI in Florence, Italy.
 Early in her career she learned traditional techniques of icon painting using egg tempera (a medium that employs pure pigment ground with an emulsion of egg and water) on a ground of levkas, while studying precepts of Byzantine Iconography with Petro Cholodny the Younger, whose icons can be found in Lourdes, Rome and in NY.

 Despite traditional training, Saj has often used found or unconventional materials in her work such as wood, metal, glass, collage elements and mixed media.
-Her works are based on traditional prototypes and therefore can be recognized as venerable objects of worship.
+Her works are often based on traditional prototypes and recognisable objects of worship.

 Style and technique

-Saj is a prolific artist who is equally comfortable producing intimate work and large scale painting in an architectural context.
-In her 1997 solo exhibition “Remembering Myth” Saj explored the realization that all cultures search for spiritual meaning and thus began to pursue universal symbols with broad spiritual concepts.
+Saj is a prolific artist who produces intimate work and large scale paintings for architectural projects.
+In her 1997 solo exhibition “Remembering Myth” Saj explored the realization that all cultures search for spiritual meaning and began to pursue universal symbols with broad spiritual concepts.

-Saj's work features strong compositions, an ambitious palette that takes delight in decorative effects and ornamentation.
+Saj's work features strong compositions, and a palette that suits decorative effects and ornamentation.
 Her two-dimensional works merge representation with abstraction to create mystical spaces.
 She imbues the work with influences from traditional folk art, Ukrainian embroidery patterns, pysanka designs, and traditional religious iconography.
 A 1991 series made with industrial metal screens reduced her subjects to the purest geometric forms using subtle changes in texture and color to achieve definition.
 When exhibiting these works, Saj sometimes offered a traditional illustration and/or a biblical reference alongside it.

 Some of Saj's early explorations were collage paintings that incorporated human x-rays she collected from a medical office.
 The use of puzzle-pieced skeletons referenced reliquaries, bones, and living beings in real time.
 This use of x-rays addresses the figure inside and out thus capturing the essence of the human spirit.
 Saj's work links the modern with the ancient.